TEAMMATES/teammates/docs/process.md

 [GitHub's review feature](https://github.com/blog/2256-a-whole-new-github-universe-announcing-new-tools-forums-and-features#code-better-with-reviews) is to be used in this task.

-* Ensure that the Github Actions CI build is successful.
+* Ensure that the GitHub Actions CI build is successful.
 * Ensure the following:
   * Naming conventions for PR and branch are followed, and `Fixes #....` or similar keyword is present in the PR description.
   * The items in [this list](#things-to-check) are all satisfied.